veeliks/invoke_image_export/README.md

 ## Notes

-Exported images are saved to `outputs/invoke_image_export/` with format-prefixed filenames.
+Exported images are saved to `outputs/invoke_image_export/` with timestamp-prefixed filenames.
 Images with transparency are automatically converted to RGB when saving as JPEG.